uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/unsupervised_learning.rst

 Unsupervised learning
 =========================

-This section will explains algorithms of unsupervised learning class
+This section explains algorithms of unsupervised learning class